theship/trebekbot/README.md

+# Original

+This was forked from [gesteves](https://github.com/gesteves/trebekbot).
+Best go there for the latest & greatest.

 # trebekbot

 Wow.
 A Jeopardy! bot for Slack, powered by the [jService](http://jservice.io/) API.
 Sets up a perpetual game of Jeorpardy! in your Slack channels.